yang-nina/Crocosphaera-Fe-P-Colimitation/GeneEnrichmentAnalysis/README.md

 This folder includes code and relevant files for gene enrichment analysis and heatmap, dot plot, and box plot visualizations.
+All visualizations were formatted with minor edits for clarity and indicators of statistical significance, and compiled for composite figures using Affinity Designer for macOS (https://affinity.serif.com/en-us/).

 ## Folders and Files